FSGpilot/frontend-styleguide/_components/fundament/grids/04-responsive-classes.md

 For grids that are the same from the smallest of devices to the largest, use the <code>.col</code> and <code>.col-\*</code> classes.
 Specify a numbered class when you need a particularly sized column; otherwise, feel free to stick to <code>.col</code>.

-{% include code/preview.html component="grid--all-breakpoints" %}
+{% include code/preview.html component="grid--all-breakpoints.html" %}
 {% include code/accordion.html component="grid--all-breakpoints" %}

 ### Stacked to horizontal

 Using a single set of <code>.col-sm-\*</code> classes, you can create a basic grid system that starts out stacked on extra small devices before becoming horizontal on desktop (medium) devices.

-{% include code/preview.html component="grid--stacked-horizontal" %}
+{% include code/preview.html component="grid--stacked-horizontal.html" %}
 {% include code/accordion.html component="grid--stacked-horizontal" %}

 ### Mix and match

 Don't want your columns to simply stack in some grid tiers?
 Use a combination of different classes for each tier as needed.
 See the example below for a better idea of how it all works.

-{% include code/preview.html component="grid--mix-match" %}
+{% include code/preview.html component="grid--mix-match.html" %}
 {% include code/accordion.html component="grid--mix-match" %}

 <style scoped>